radius-project/website/content/_index.md

     - title: "Cloud Neutral"
       images:
       - "images/platforms.png"
-      content: "Radius is open-source and multi-cloud from the start.
+      content: "Teams want tools and solutions that don't lock them into a specific cloud or platform.
+Radius is open-source and multi-cloud from the start.
 With Radius, you can deploy across development environments, on-premises infrastructure, and your public clouds of choice, with a single, consistent tooling experience."

     # Meet Customers where they are
     - title: "Leverage Existing Tools"
       images:
       - "images/tooling.png"
-      content: "Radius meets application teams where they are by supporting proven technologies like Kubernetes, existing infrastructure tools including Terraform and Bicep, and by integrating with existing CI/CD systems like GitHub Actions."
+      content: "Radius meets application teams where they are by supporting proven technologies like Kubernetes, existing infrastructure tools including Terraform and Bicep, and by integrating with existing CI/CD systems like GitHub Actions and Azure DevOps Pipelines."

 ################### Screenshot ########################
 screenshot: